 - How much you spent

 - What it was for and how you feel about the expenditure

 For instance, if you purchased a coffee from Starbucks, then you would enter the date followed by the description of where and what you purchased, then the amount.
 Tracking your transactions helps you to see where your money is going.

 Reviewing your spending journal

 As you progress with documenting your spending, plan to review your journal at least once a week to see how you are doing.
-Remember the goal is to help you gain clarity around your spending habits, so don't judge yourself and so don't edit your entries!
+Remember, the goal is to help you gain clarity around your spending habits.
+So don't judge yourself and so don't edit your entries!

-As you track your spending in your journal, you'll start to find that you are more aware of your spending habits and you will even start to make better decisions around your money because you are now actively thinking things through as opposed to spending money without giving it much thought.
-You may also find that you are spending less which is the perfect opportunity to use those freed up funds towards your debt repayment or savings.
+As you track your spending in your journal, you'll start to find that you are more aware of your spending habits.
+You will even start to make better decisions around your money because you are now actively thinking things through instead of spending money without giving it much thought.
+You might even consider a spending freeze.